 The worlds in Zoltaszek’s paintings are not governed by conventional perspective — they combine multiple vantage points, introducing a sense of constructed reality.
+Theres a cast of characters, animals and people leisurely frequenting her paintings.
+There’s atmospheric places, at times sense of strangeness and magic, there’s abundance of cherished objects and botanical motifs.

 “On a formal level, I focus on the emotionality of colour and contrast bold, dynamic brushstrokes with delicately layered glazes.
 The paintings often reference elaborate patterns and art forms that occur naturally in nature.